Taulant Seferi: Macedonia

-Seferi played his first international game with the Macedonia national team on 26 May 2014 in a 2–0 win against Cameroon, coming on as a substitute for Besart Abdurahimi in the 57th minute of that game.
-By doing so, he became the youngest player ever to appear for Macedonia at 17 years and 6 months, overtaking the previous record holder Goran Pandev.
-Before Seferi, Pandev held that mark at 17 years, 10 months and 11 days during the friendly match against Turkey on 6 June 2001.
+On 26 May 2014, Seferi made his senior international debut for the Macedonia in a 2–0 win against Cameroon, coming on as a substitute in the 57th minute for Besart Abdurahimi.
+At the age of 17 years and 6 months, he became the youngest player to appear for Macedonia, breaking Goran Pandev's record from 2001, set at 17 years, 10 months and 11 days.